 And not that I have a say in it, but don’t do that.
 It’s just not worth it.

-Light Reflective Value
+What is the Light Reflective Value of Tidewater?

 The Light Reflective Value (LVR) is how much light is reflected by the paint.
 LVR is on a 0 to 100 scale with black being 0 (absorbs all light) and white being 100 (reflects all light).
 Tidewater has a LVR of 65, so it’s considered a light paint color.
 It’s a great wall color choice for a room that doesn’t receive a lot of natural light, like a bathroom.